saona-raimundo/saona-raimundo.github.io/_posts/2025-08-25 Raw pdf files.md

 [Portable Document Format (PDF)](https://en.wikipedia.org/wiki/PDF), standardized as ISO 32000, is a file format.
 [PDF secifications](https://www.pdfa.org/resource/pdf-specification-index/) have evolved over the years, but the format is very stable and backwards compatible.

 This post is mainly a primer on the basics of the PDF format.
 You may write your first pdf without the help of a pdf writer.
 The content of the post follows closely [PDF 1.7 specification](https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf), from 2008.
-Later specifications are not free of charge.
+The newest specification I know of is [PDF 2.0 (ISO 32000-2 / 2017)](
+https://developer.adobe.com/document-services/docs/assets/5b15559b96303194340b99820d3a70fa/PDF_ISO_32000-2.pdf), which was not free of charge for some time, and therefore PDF 1.7 might still be the most used version.

 ## Syntax